 Arctic Paper S.A. has a long-standing commitment to environmental sustainability.
 We are proud of creating positive value by enabling and encouraging customers to use and recycle products made mainly using renewable resources.
 At the same time, we try to minimise the negative impact of our production and transportation services by engaging in sustainable practices.
-In addition to complying with environmental laws and regulations, we want to make sure that we work together with our major stakeholders on understanding the forces driving the sustainability of our business.
+In addition to complying with environmental laws and regulations, we want to make sure that we work together with our major stakeholders to understand the forces driving sustainability within our industry.
 This, together with our internal follow-up work, is the basis for the development and evaluation of our products, processes and routines.

 The ISO 14001 management system is in place at all of our mills.
 It guides the way we manage our environmental responsibilities at the mills, and how we work on continuously improving them.
 All certificates are widely available on our website.
 In this report, we present the consolidated environmental performance of our three mills.
 The mills publish separate EMAS-reports, where more information on individual environmental performance is available.
-In addition, more environmental data regarding our products can be found on our website, in the form of product-specific environmental declarations called "Paper Profiles", demonstrated on the left-hand side.
+In addition, more environmental data regarding our products can be found on our website, in the form of product-specific environmental declarations called "Paper Profiles".
 Importantly, each Paper Profile documents the environmental impact across the whole supply chain, as our Business operations are highly reliant on our suppliers.

-Taking into account our production process, we focus our environmental efforts on four main topics selected during our materiality analysis.
-These topics will guide the next sections of this chapter: energy consumption, $CO_2$ emissions, water consumption and waste management.
-We are dedicated to improving the efficiency of our operations in these areas.
+Taking into account our production process, we focus our environmental efforts on four main areas selected during our materiality analysis.
+These areas will guide the next sections of this chapter: energy consumption, CO emissions, water consumption and waste management.
 We believe that our targets, defined in relation to production volumes, clearly demonstrate our commitment to progress in the area of environmental sustainability.